 The lab asked the students to use the existing data, string literal values, and some simple rules to populate the new common_lookup_table and common_lookup_column columns with data.
 The rules or steps were:

-3. Migrate valid table names from the common_lookup_context column to the common_lookup_column column by appending a '_TYPE' string literal to the common_lookup_context column values, except for those three rows that have a ‘VISA_CARD’, ‘MASTER_CARD’, or ‘DISCOVER_CARD’.
-The three exempted rows should update the common_lookup_column column with a 'CREDIT_CARD_TYPE' string literal.
+common_lookup_contextcolumn to thecommon_lookup_columncolumn by appending a'_TYPE'string literal to thecommon_lookup_contextcolumn values, except for those three rows that have a ‘VISA_CARD’, ‘MASTER_CARD’, or ‘DISCOVER_CARD’.
+The three exempted rows should update thecommon_lookup_columncolumn with a'CREDIT_CARD_TYPE'string literal. - Migrate a literal

-6. Then, the students were asked to update the foreign key column value in the telephone_type column of the telephone table.
+common_lookuptable.
+They should contain'TELEPHONE'and'TELEPHONE_TYPE'string literal values.
+One of the rows should contain'HOME'for thecommon_lookup_typecolumn value and the other'WORK'for the same column. - Then, the students were asked to update the foreign key column value in the

 It was a tremendous learning experience for those who did it because there were so many steps required to migrate the structure and data.
 Years ago, I would offer students half their final grade if they could complete the first four steps in a single UPDATE statement.
 Occasionally, I had students complete it.
 We worked through the problem with a small group of students today in one of my two weekly tutoring sessions.
 I thought it might be nice to document the solution, which use CASE operators in the SET clause of the UPDATE statement.